-During the preparation of various state subordinate exams aspirants have to face many issues like complying with a rigorous study schedule, living alone in matchbox size rooms, managing expenses, attending coaching classes and maintaining health, etc. In the whole process of exam preparation the stress, anxiety, and fatigue, etc are common factors that every aspirant needs to overcome.
+During the preparation for various state subordinate exams aspirants have to face many issues like complying with a rigorous study schedule, living alone in matchbox-size rooms, managing expenses, attending coaching classes and maintaining health, etc. In the whole process of exam preparation stress, anxiety, and fatigue, etc are common factors that every aspirant needs to overcome.

 While preparing for the exam and overcoming stress, the aspirants need to concentrate to give their best shot at their capacity.

 In human beings, it stands for emotional or physical tension.
 Stress can occur from any event or thought that makes an aspirant feel frustrated, angry, or nervous.

 “A diamond is just a piece of charcoal that handled stress exceptionally well.”- Tiny Buddha

 The above quote states that to be a diamond and shine you need to be able to handle stress well.